Don’t Know What Cheugy Is? That’s Fine, You Really Don’t Need To

 Cheugy, according to the triumvirate of creators interviewed by The New York Times earlier this week, groups the millennial girlboss aesthetic, the MLM “girlies”, and the basic Christian Girl Fall as irredeemably untrendy.
 It’s Wine Mom Script wedding announcements and American Typewriter “Live, Laugh, Love” signs.
 It’s definitely chevron and Minions.
 It’s Uggs and overly decorated dorm rooms, but it’s also Hype House and, according to one of the word’s creators, lasagna.

 The term was first introduced to TikTok at the end of March, but it didn’t generate much buzz until The New York Times wrote about it.
-Given the newspaper of record’s ability to legitimize anything, it covers, “cheugy” went from being a made-up word thrown around by a small group of 20-somethings to being a “real” word with the ability to upset and offend real people.
+Given the newspaper of record’s ability to legitimize anything it covers, “cheugy” went from being a made-up word thrown around by a small group of 20-somethings to being a “real” word with the ability to upset and offend real people.

 Over the past few days, trend-reporting TikTok accounts have introduced thousands to what some call “a Gen Z word,” reigniting the truly exhausting Gen Z vs. millennials showdown from earlier this year, and prompting counter-TikToks defending chevron and Starbucks like their side parts and skinny jeans.